Chris-moreton12/MyRecipes/README.md

 - CSS Validator: For validating and ensuring the correct usage of CSS syntax and styles.
 - HTML Validator: For validating HTML code to ensure it meets web standards and is error-free.
 - Python Validator: To validate Python code and ensure it adheres to best practices.
+- Stack overflow was used to asssit with some code, code edited from stack overflow

 ## Validation